hl7au/au-fhir-core/input/pagecontent/future.md

 *Figure 3: Maturing the AU Core baseline*
 <br/>

-### AU Core Profiles Roadmap
+### Future Candidate Requirements Under Consideration
+The following items are under consideration to add to AU Core.

 #### AU Core MedicationStatement
-The development of the AU Core MedicationStatement profile is planned for the AU Core R2 scope, following the TDG's strategic decision to prioritise the AU Core MedicationRequest profile for R1.
-Should time allow, the TDG plans to work on the AU Core MedicationStatement within R1 as well.
+Development and testing of AU Core MedicationStatement profile to support AUCDI Medication Use Statement is planned for the AU Core R2 scope.